 A 70-year-old came out of retirement to teach nursing.
-She died of covid-19 after a student exposed her.
+She died of complications from covid-19 after a student exposed her.

 “So when the pandemic hit and she had to go into isolation because of her age, it was difficult for her because she had all these plans,” said Meda-Schlamel, 47.

-She kept herself occupied by closely following the spread of the coronavirus, particularly in New York, her adopted hometown which became the center of the pandemic.
+She kept herself occupied by closely following the spread of the coronavirus, particularly in her adopted hometown of New York, which became the center of the pandemic.

 “All she did was sit there and watch it and talk to everyone about what she was seeing,” Meda-Schlamel said.
 “She was very well-informed.”